Skip to content

 A deployment brings together the main runtime settings for an application:

-• the container image to run
+• container image

-• the replica count that should stay running
+• replica count

-• the RemoteGPU plan used for scheduling and defaults
+• RemoteGPU plan for scheduling and defaults

-• optional probes and environment settings for health and configuration
+• optional probes and environment settings

 A deployment does not make your application reachable by itself.
 To send traffic to it, create a service.
 To make that service public, create an ingress.